milian14/IT4320FinalProject/README.md

 H. Create and print a reservation code for the user when the user successfully makes a reservation
 I. Save the reservation in formation the reservation.txt (first name, seat row, seat column, e_ticket number)
 J. Each page should have a link to the main option page.
-Cost Matrix: You will need pricing a matrix to calculate sales for the flight.
-The following python function will create a 12 x 4 cost matrix which represents the cost of each seat on the flight.
-You should use this code in your project.

-'''
-Function to generate cost matrix for flights
-Input: none
-Output: Returns a 12 x 4 matrix of prices
-'''
-def get_cost_matrix():
-    cost_matrix = [[100, 75, 50, 100] for row in range(12)]
-    return cost_matrix
-Note: If you develop in a language other than python you will have to implement the same same pricing scheme.